Push subscriptions to CREODIAS EODATA catalogue

 Status

-Status of the subscriptions - running, paused or cancelled.
+Status of the subscription - running, paused or cancelled.
+Setting status of a subscription to cancelled deletes that subscription.

 NotificationEndpoint